 - Check the floors and walls for ANY signs of water damage (softness, spongy floors, etc.) Tap your foot as you walk around the camper – and don’t forget to check behind the bowl!

 - Test the hot water heater – it has to be on for at least 20 – 30 minutes to insure water is heating up

-- Test the fridge – also must be on for a while – the freezer section gets cold first AND make sure the fridge switches between electric and propane.
+- Test the fridge – also must be on for a while (typically several hours) – the freezer section gets cold first AND make sure the fridge switches between electric and propane.
 Feel the inside back wall of the freezer – if its COLD, you’re good to go.

 - Disconnect the power and make sure the fridge kicks over to propane and the hot water heater works on propane (you’ll hear it light)